kids-first/kf-somatic-workflow/README.md

 #### CNV Estimators

-- [ControlFreeC](https://github.com/BoevaLab/FREEC) `v11.6` is used for CNV estimation.
+- [Control-FREEC](https://github.com/BoevaLab/FREEC) `v11.6` is used for CNV estimation.
 The tool portion of the workflow is a port from the [Seven Bridges Genomics](https://www.sevenbridges.com/) team, with a slight tweak in image outputs.
 Also, the workflow wrapper limits what inputs and outputs are used based on our judgement of utility.
 Outputs include raw ratio calls, copy number calls with p values assigned, b allele frequency data, as well as copy number and b allele frequency plots.
 - [CNVkit](https://cnvkit.readthedocs.io/en/v0.9.3/) `v0.9.3` is a second CNV tool we currently use.
 - [THeTa2](https://github.com/kids-first/THetA/tree/v0.7.1) is used to inform and adjust copy number calls from CNVkit with purity estimations.
-- [GATK CNV](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) uses GATK 4.2.4.1 to call somatic CNVs using a Panel of Normals created using [this workflow](https://github.com/kids-first/kf-gatk-cnv-wf/blob/master/workflows/kf_create_cnv_pon_wf.cwl). **Note: If a PON is not provided, GATK CNV will be skipped!**
+- [GATK CNV](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) uses GATK 4.2.4.1 to call somatic CNVs using a Panel of Normals (PON) created using [this workflow](https://github.com/kids-first/kf-gatk-cnv-wf/blob/master/workflows/kf_create_cnv_pon_wf.cwl).

-For ControlFreeC and CNVkit, we take advantage of b allele frequency (using the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow), **then** running our [Single Sample Genotyping Workflow](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-single-sample-genotyping-wf/) on the gVCF) integration for copy number genotype estimation and increased CNV accuracy.
+For Control-FREEC and CNVkit, we take advantage of b allele frequency (using the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow), **then** running our [Single Sample Genotyping Workflow](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-single-sample-genotyping-wf/) on the gVCF) integration for copy number genotype estimation and increased CNV accuracy.

 #### ecDNA Prediction
  - [AmpliconArchitect](https://github.com/jluebeck/PrepareAA/blob/master/GUIDE.md) is used to predict ecDNAs